Sector coupling

 Drewag

-Digitalization of the district heating supply
+Digitalisation of the district heating supply

 Smart control systems